Isabella of Austria: Upbringing at Mechelen

-After the early death of Isabella's father in September 1506, her mother's mental health began to deteriorate.
-Isabella, along with her brother, Charles, and her sisters, Eleanor and Mary, was put into the care of her paternal aunt, Archduchess Margaret, while the two other siblings, Ferdinand and Catherine, remained in Castile.
+Following the early death of Isabella's father in September 1506, her mother's mental health began to deteriorate.
+Isabella, along with her brother, Charles, and her sisters, Eleanor and Mary, was put into the care of her paternal aunt, Archduchess Margaret, governor of the Habsburg Netherlands, while the two other siblings, Ferdinand and Catherine, remained in Castile.
 Eleanor, Isabella, and Mary were educated together at their aunt's court in Mechelen.